jaanga/jaanga.github.io/gestification-r2/jest-hands-leap-threejs/readme.md

 Things that need work include:

 * Improving the accuracy of the positions of the fingers
-* Adding more Bones demos
+* Adding more bones demos
 * Adding more skinned hands demos
+* Cleaning up the code and bringing all the files up to the latest state-of-the-art

 ## Features